Like any other metropolis, Black Rock City has essential infrastructure and community services.

 Crisis Intervention Services

 Black Rock City can be a hyper-stimulating place.
 If you’re feeling overwhelmed, trained counselors from the Zendo Project and the Sanctuary team of the Black Rock Rangers are there to take care of you.
 If it’s a crisis, the ESD’s Crisis Intervention team is there, too.
-The Zendo facilities are entirely run by participants, but they are conveniently located next to medical on the 3:00 & 9:00 sides.
+The Zendo facilities are entirely run by participants and are near 5:15 and Awe Street.

 Emergency Medical Services

-As a member of a community built on self-reliance, YOU are responsible for your own basic first aid.
+As a member of a community built on self-reliance, YOU are responsible for your own health and basic first aid.
+We can’t stress this enough — bring your own first aid kid and medications, stay hydrated, and act responsibly.
+Please don’t overwhelm our medical staff with minor complaints and requests for over-the-counter supplies or medication.
 However, if you or someone you know (or encounter) requires medical assistance, you may contact an Emergency Services Department volunteer or a Black Rock Ranger, or visit one of our six Medical Stations.
 Stations are located at 5:15 and Esplanade and behind the 3:00 and 9:00 Plazas.
 We will also have three smaller satellite stations behind the 4:30 and 7:30 Plazas on H, and between the Temple and the Man.
 All are easily identified by a large lit red cross.
-Trained emergency medical personnel are on duty 24 hours a day and emergency evaluations are available.
+Trained emergency medical personnel are on duty 24 hours a day.

-Volunteering is a great way to step up your participation.
-Visit the V-Spot adjacent to Playa Info in Center Camp to learn more.
+Volunteering is a great way to step up your participation, and there are ample opportunities to get involved.
+Visit the V-Spot in the Center Camp Portal to learn more.

 Press & Media